jsenv/core/docs/cdn/readme.md

 </html>
 ```

-By default jsenv keeps cross origin urls untouched.
-There is 2 circumstances where it makes sense to change this behaviour:
+By default jsenv preserves cross origin urls: they are left untouched in the build files for instance.
+There is 2 circumstances where you might want to change this default behaviour:

 1. You want to remove dependency to external urls in your build files
 2. You want to transform code served by the CDN before it gets executed by the browser